 The main advantage of Siri over Voice Control is that you can carry on a conversation and it remembers things you have previously said in the same conversation.
 You are also to able to word your questions any which way, and Siri is likely to understand.
 Voice Control, on the other hand, cannot handle complete sentences.
 Think of it like a Bluetooth headset.
 It has a limited set of command words or keywords that it understands.
 Voice Control is wonderful for owners of an iPhone 3GS or iPhone 4, or iPod touch owners who do not have Siri since it still allows them to perform tasks by speaking.
 If you do have a Siri-capable device, however, it is more capable.

 For most punctuation, you can speak the symbol you want to use and Siri will enter it.
 For example, saying "Hello exclamation point" will print "Hello!" in the output.
 Below is a list of things to say to Siri for various formatting options in your message.

-Note that Siri/Dictation is able to figure out some of this, such as, if you said, "We are eating dinner at Matthew's," it would automatically insert the apostrophe.
+Note that Siri/Dictation is able to figure some of this out on its own, such as, if you said, "We are eating dinner at Matthew's," it would automatically insert the apostrophe.

 Article ID: AG5020

 Next Article: Uploading Photos to the iPad with the Camera Connection Kit >